DipeshBanjara/DipeshBanjara.github.io/about-my-project.md

   -How can we use Firefly Algorith to find the parking spot?(Firefly Algorithm:(to enhance parking lot properties distance and area)
   -Using the optimization techniques to comeout from problem of parking space and wavelet transformm and AI nwtwork to reduce cost.

-Expected Outcome: The project is expected to result in a conference poster presentation at the end of the DREU program.
+Expected Outcome: The project is expected to result in a conference poster presentation at the end of the CEAMLS program.
 The poster will focus on the system's technical architecture.